ramses-tech/nefertari-es/README.md

   an unexpected keyword argument '_keys'`. need to track down where this is happening.

+- make IdField actually work in terms of fetching the document's `_id`.
+Not sure if this field should allow setting or if it should be read-only.

 Later move all es search from other engines and nefertari to this package.